The Near Future Tense in Spanish ¡Vas a Aprenderlo!

 Did you notice how in every example, the English and Spanish tenses were equivalent?
-The ‘going to’ future in English is comparable in structure AND use to the futuro próximo in Spanish.
-This means that when you would use the ‘going to’ tense in English, more than likely, you need to use the futuro próximo in Spanish.
-This is good to keep in mind since you probably won’t remember the three uses of the futuro próximo I listed above in your next Spanish conversation.
+The “going to” future in English is comparable in structure AND use to the futuro próximo in Spanish.
+Basically, when you would use the “going to” tense in English, more than likely, you can use the futuro próximo in Spanish.

 Voy a practicar mi español más. – I’m going to practice my Spanish more.

 Practicaré mi español más. – I will pracitce my Spanish more.

 Vamos a hablar de eso después. – We’re going to talk about that later.

 Hablaremos de eso después. – We will talk about that later.

 Of course, la práctica hace al maestro (practice makes perfect).
 To make sure you can use the futuro próximo with ease in your next Spanish conversation, check out our extra practice materials!
 You can find our video on all the future tenses in Spanish below.
 It is in Spanish, so it will give you extra practice.
 We also have a special PDF for you to test what you’ve learned in this blog.
 Don’t forget to check your answers with the answer key!

 Even if you have everything memorized, it still may be hard to produce the futuro próximo fluently in conversation.
 If you would like help from a native Spanish speaker, try a FREE class with us!
 Our teachers would be more than happy to go over some of these rules or just have a practice conversation with you.
 Sign up today!